Collage of presenters and attendees actively participating in last year's conference.

 Dr. Donna K. Kidwell

-Acting Chief Information Officer, U of T
+Chief Information Officer, U of T

 Dr. Kidwell is an accomplished information technology leader with 18 years of experience in large R1 public institutions, including a pivotal role at Arizona State University as Deputy CIO and Chief Information Security and Digital Trust Officer.
 She is known for driving innovative information security initiatives and fostering a positive organizational culture.
 Dr. Kidwell’s expertise in technology commercialization and her executive sponsorship of the Trusted Learner Network position her to significantly advance U of T’s mission.